 In some cases, safety requires a change from laparoscopic to open surgery during the procedure.

 You will be sent to a room to wake up from the anesthesia.
 You will likely go home the same day.
 In some cases, an overnight stay is needed.
+If you had open cholecystectomy, you may need to stay in the hospital for a few days.
 When you are released to go home, have a family member or friend ready to drive you.

 Risks and Possible Complications of Gallbladder Surgery